Moneydollar/ClipTone/README.md

 - You must select a format to download the video in, if you don't, the application will not download the video.

 ## Special Thanks 💖
-- [@wcgraphicdesign22](https://www.instagram.com/wcgraphicdesign22/) for the logo design
+- [@wcgraphicdesign22](https://www.instagram.com/wcgraphicdesign22/) for the logo design.

 <h2 style="color: red;">DISCLAIMER ⚠️</h2>